Chugwater in Platte County, Wyoming — The American West (Mountains)

 Erected 1937 by Historical Landmark Commission of Wyoming.

 Also see . . .
 Chugwater, Wyoming.
 Some historians hold that the name "Chugwater" is derived from a Mandan account of a bison hunt.
 According to this narrative, a chief was disabled during the hunt and his son took charge of the hunt or "buffalo jump".
 Under his direction, hunters drove the bison over nearby cliffs; when the animals reached the ground below, a sound of "chugging" was heard by the hunters.
-The story concludes with an etymology: since a stream was near the base of the cliffs, the site of the stampede has been called "the place" or "water at the place where the buffalo chug.".
-(Submitted on January 9, 2016, by Barry Swackhamer of San Jose, California.)
+The story concludes with an etymology: since a stream was near the base of (Submitted on January 9, 2016, by Barry Swackhamer of Brentwood, California.)

 Additional keywords.
 Cheyenne-Black Hills Trail